-This is why it is imperative to see PMH dental clinic either before the start of IV bisphosphonates or at early number of doses.
+This is why it is imperative to visit PMH dental clinic either before the start of IV bisphosphonates after only a few doses.
 One of the PMH dentists will complete a comprehensive exam and have a discussion about this medication and tooth extractions, if deemed necessary.
-Moving forward, recommendations include: no extractions, no implants, no surgeries.
+Moving forward, recommendations include: no extractions, no implants, no surgeries that could disturb the bones of your jaws.
 Acceptable dental procedures include: fillings, cleanings, crowns and root canals.

-Can I have teeth extracted if I have been on IV bisphosphonate for years?
+Can I have teeth extracted if I have been on IV bisphosphonates for years?